DebugBundle

 The three primitives, event types, fingerprinting, incident lifecycle, and bundle types.

 DebugBundle is built on three primitives: bundles, incidents, and profiles.
-Understanding these gives you the mental model for everything else in the system.
+Hosted improvements add an opportunity layer on top of those primitives, but the mental model still starts here.

 Debug Bundles

-A debug bundle is a deterministic, versioned JSON document that packages all debugging context for a single incident.
+A debug bundle is a deterministic, versioned JSON document that packages debugging or hardening context into one portable artifact.
 It is the core artifact of the system.

 Bundle Types